Making the Prototype

 The prototype

-My formal training was reduced to five days in total.
-It was an essential and mind-opening experience.
-During those hours, I fully understood how amateurish my approach was previously.
-Especially having “time is money” in mind as principal.
-But the work I did was so standard, at the same time.
-I’ve made a pair of loafers within that five days.
-I was simply guided by professional shoemaker.
-That was it!
+My formal training was condensed into five days.
+It was an incredibly meaningful and mind-opening experience.
+During those hours, I fully understood how amateurish my previous approach had been.
+But the work I did during my course was also so boring, standard.
+In those five days, I made a pair of loafers.
+I simply listened to the instructions from a professional shoemaker.
+That was all!

 The design sketch